 Patch designs are turned in to the OA by Patrol at the time of Sled and Survival Kit judging on Friday night, so Patrols are encouraged to prepare this work ahead of time.
-See Patch Design Submittal Form.
+See Patch Design Submittal Form on page 9.